tranleanh/haze-synthesis/README.md

 ### Citation

-If you use this repo in your study, please cite our work:
+If you feel this repo is helpful for your study, please cite our work:

 ```bibtex
 @inproceedings{tran2024toward,